Eddie Rosario Player Props: Braves vs. Guardians

-On Tuesday, Eddie Rosario (batting .188 in his past 10 games) and the Atlanta Braves face the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
-First pitch is at 7:10 PM ET.
+Eddie Rosario -- .152 average over his past 10 games -- will be in action for the Atlanta Braves versus the Cleveland Guardians, with Cal Quantrill on the hill, on July 5 at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Guardians.
+In his last appearance, he went 1-for-4 with a double and an RBI against the Guardians.

 Eddie Rosario Game Info & Props vs. the Guardians